vtdsferreira/InstrumentControl.jl/docs/implementation.md

 Many commercial instruments support a common communications protocol and command syntax (VISA and SCPI respectively).
 For such instruments, many methods for `configure` and `inspect` can be generated with metaprogramming, rather than typing them out explicitly.
+The implementation could and should be done more elegantly, but it seems to work for now.

-Technical note: The file `src/Metaprogramming.jl` is included in each VISA instrument's source file, and therefore in each instrument's own module.
+The file `src/Metaprogramming.jl` is included in each VISA instrument's source file, and therefore in each instrument's own module.
 Initially this file was included directly in the PainterQB module, but it seems there are subtleties regarding the use of the `@eval` macro between modules.